stomp-js/stomp-websocket/README.md

 # Project Status

-This project is no longer maintained by it's original author (http://jmesnil.net/weblog/2015/09/04/stepping-out-from-personal-open-source-projects/), so this fork was created by ThoughtWire Corp to address some deficiencies in STOMP 1.2 and RabbitMQ support.
+This project is no longer maintained by its original author (http://jmesnil.net/weblog/2015/09/04/stepping-out-from-personal-open-source-projects/), so this fork was created by ThoughtWire Corp to address some deficiencies in STOMP 1.2 and RabbitMQ support.

 # Change history